omarghanim/simple-ecommerceApp-Nestjs-Webhook-Stripe/README.md

 # then log into your stripe account
 $ stripe login --api-key YOUR_SECRET_KEY

-# make stript to listen to your server
+# make stripe to listen to your server
 $ stripe listen --forward-to localhost:5000/stripe/webhook
 ```